zarf-dev/proposals/8-show-manifest-and-values/README.md

 This feature has been highly requested in recent months:
 - request in Kubernetes slack - https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1730229638367829
 - An issue has been created for this - https://github.com/zarf-dev/zarf/issues/2631
-- Defense Unicorns, an organization that relies heavily on Zarf for their deployments, have received requests for this feature in a feedback session with their partners.
+- Defense Unicorns, an organization that relies heavily on Zarf for their deployments, has received requests for this feature in a feedback session with their partners.

 ### Goals